amirouche/django-images/README.md

 ```

 This view will show a form to resize images based on the specifications.
 You can customize the form and the methods
-used to resize images by defining `PICTURES_FORMATS`, a default value exist in `django_images.settings`.
+used to resize images by setting `settings.PICTURES_FORMATS`.
+A default value exist in `django_images.settings`.
 Here is another example:

 ```python
 DEFAULT_PICTURE_FORMATS = {